-SchoolTutoring Academy’s tutoring programs for Harwich students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Harwich, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Monomoy Regional School District serves the Cape Cod area.
 The district is relatively new, and the Monomoy region is only a few years old and was created to provide a better education to students residing in Harwich and Chatham as well as more choices of extracurricular activities.
 The district prides itself on offering small class sizes, high academic expectations, caring and supportive teachers, and a positive school culture.
 Students learn how to communicate effectively, work as part of a team, and respect diversity.
 Students in Monomoy Regional School District also acquire essential technology skills that enhance their ability to succeed in future educational and work pursuits.